Biruhi/urban-traffic-signal-digital-twin/README.md

 * higher time loss
 * more stops per vehicle

-This demonstrates that **optimizing only queue length is not sufficient for overall traffic efficiency**.
+This demonstrates that **minimizing queue length alone does not guarantee the best overall traffic performance**.

 ---